Protect your business against crime

 - a steering lock

-For high value vehicles and machinery, such as tractors or plant machinery, you could consider marking property or fitting a tracking device.
+For high-value vehicles and machinery, such as tractors or plant machinery, you could consider marking property or fitting a tracking device.
+Read PSNI guidance to help prevent plant machinery thefts.

 Reflective film on the windows will help to hide the interior.
 You should always make sure that anything left inside is hidden from view and use signs to let people know that nothing of value is left inside.
 If your business receives a lot of cash over the counter, it should be removed frequently to a secure location.